gonicus/clacks/doc/html/_sources/intro.txt

 the current clacks 1.0 alpha.
 It does not care about SSL or other security related issues around qpid.

-It works starting with squeeze or later.
+It works starting with wheezy or later.

 .. warning::